rushstart/yii2-basic/README.md

 Extract the archive file downloaded from (https://github.com/rushstart/yii2-basic/archive/master.zip) to a directory named `basic` that is directly under the Web root.

-Copy files from the `default_settings` directory to the base directory
+Copy files from the `install` directory to the base directory

 Set cookie validation key in `config/web-local.php` file to some random secret string: